stackbuilders/hapistrano/README.md

 Note how we are even able to execute a bash script named `deploy.sh` above.
 Be sure to use `set -e` in your bash script to avoid headaches.
-Hapistrano will stop the execution on non zero exit codes.
-Without the usage of `set -e`, there is a possiblity that your bash script may return a zero exit code even if your intermediate command resulted in an error.
+Hapistrano will stop the execution on non-zero exit codes.
+Without the usage of `set -e`, there is a possibility that your bash script may return a zero exit code even if your intermediate command resulted in an error.